I’ve been to Zion Canyon many times. I love the national parks. Before kids, I hiked Angels Landing.

 The shuttle does not go there; you have to drive.
 For that reason, the crowds are much less.

-To get there, drive on the Zion-Mt Carmel road, up the switch backs, and through the tunnel.
+To get there, drive on the Zion-Mt Carmel road, up the switchbacks, and through the tunnel.
 Once you leave the tunnel, you’ll see a parking lot on the right.
-It is often full, but you can also park on the road, even if you have to drive a ways to find a spot on the road.
+It is often full, but you can also park on the road, even if you have to drive a bit to find a spot on the road.

-Once you get the top, you’ll see a beautiful overlook of the the very switchbacks you just drove up.
+Once you get to the top, you’ll see a beautiful overlook of the very switchbacks you just drove up.

 I call it Angels Landing Jr.